Eunice2004/Eunice2004/README.md

 ## About Me:
-♡​ I'm studying IT<br>♡​ I'm always trying to learn something new
+♡​ studying IT<br>♡​ Always trying to learn something new

 ####  I'm currently learning: <br>